dtrosien/data-collector/README.md

 ### Migration
-sqls code for migrations are placed in migrations directory
+sqlx code for migrations are placed in migrations directory

 ### Env File (.env)